uashrani/lakeSubtractedDEM/README.md

 If you chose to output the intermediate files earlier, this program plots them.
 It plots lake depth, the surface LiDAR, and the lake-subtracted LiDAR side-by-side.

 ### Outputs
+These are a few examples - I ran both the stitching program and the viewing program.
+The Chain of Lakes and the White Bear Lake seem to have a ring of depth=0 around the edge of the lake, so they blend somewhat smoothly with their surroundings.
+However, Lake Nokomis has nonzero depth even at the edge, and looks sharp in contrast to its surroundings.
+I am not sure if a secondary interpolation, across the lake boundary, will be needed in these cases.

 #### Chain of Lakes
 ![chainOfLakes_subtraction](https://github.com/user-attachments/assets/cb29d8ef-d365-46ac-94bd-3f607e1fbe05)